Dxyk/Angular-Udemy/Section 9 Using Services & Dependency Injection/README.md

 ### Lesson 105 - Why would you Need Services

+Services are used to

+- store centralized code
-Services can help with passing data between components
+- store and manage data, pass data between components

 Advantages: